 UWSWCD provides technical assistance, financial opportunities, and environmental education to protect and enhance the natural beauty, livability, economic viability, and ecosystems within our District.
 In the past, UWSWCD has relied solely on temporary grants and service contracts to accomplish our mission and goals.
-During FY22 and FY23, the District has focused on the development of the internal structure and operational capacity to provide efficient and transparent services.
-A large component of this has been made possible by the accomplishment in August 2021, when UWSWCD transitioned from operating out of 3 cubicles within the USDA headquarters building to renting and moving into a new office space.
-Acquiring our own office was necessary to accommodate a growing District staff, host public meetings, public events and provide a collaborative space for partners to come together.
-The District has also accomplished providing financial assistance to partner organizations covering all program areas.
-We have launched a Farmers Market Grant Program, HFF-FA Pilot Program, hosted numerous events in partnership with the Oregon Department of Agriculture, and continued providing Pure Water Partners Program Wildfire recovery to landowners in need.
+During FY22 and FY23, the District focused on the development of the internal structure and operational capacity to provide efficient and transparent services.
+During FY24, the district purchased two district vehicles for use to conduct technical and administrative district business.
+The District has also provided financial assistance to partner organizations covering all program areas.
+We have continued our Farmers Market Grant Program, HFF-FA Pilot Program, McKenzie soil sampling project, and providing Pure Water Partners Program Wildfire recovery to landowners in need.